City Guide 2026

 What taxes will I pay living in United States?

 United States uses a worldwide tax system.
 Capital gains are taxed at 15% (long-term) and dividends at 15%.
 There is no wealth tax.
 Tax residency kicks in after 183 days/year.
-A special regime (EB-5 Immigrant Investor Program) may offer reduced rates.

 Can I get a visa to live in Las Vegas long-term?